The Yin and Yang or male and female energies have been identified and assigned to us from the day we are born.

 The male is king…or The Sexy Son idea…

-where the inequality
+where the inequality with women begins

 In his 1967 paper “Extraordinary Sex Ratios”, W.D.
 Hamilton expands on the “Sexy son Hypothesis” to explain that if one starts with a reproducing couple, their “expenditure of energy” toward the offspring is going to be governed by the return expected from that offspring.
 In the final analysis… although the birth ratio of males to females is 1:1, what matters most to the reproducing pair is the future breeding successes of their sexy sons.
 And as a result of this desired need to have as many children and grandchildren as possible to keep up with the staggering infant and adolescent mortality rate, the more sexual and promiscuous nature the male displays, the better the original couple’s chances of having ongoing progeny.